White Australia Game c.1920s National Archives of Australia: A1336 3368

 Kanaka workers setting up irrigation channels in the cane fields, Bingera, Queensland, c.1905.
 State Library of Queensland

-The game has historic value as evidence of the prevailing view in the early 20th century of Australia’s ethnic purity and the desire to restrict Asians and Pacific Islanders from migrating there.
+The game has historic significance as evidence of the prevailing view in the early 20th century of Australia’s ethnic purity and the desire to restrict Asians and Pacific Islanders from migrating there.
 The game is evidence of how the Immigration Restriction Act 1901 was internalised by most sectors of the Australian community.

 The game was made by Francis James Shaw, of Coburg, Victoria and is in the National Archives of Australia collection.